 What Is DA Form 67 Series?

-Beginning in April 2014, the U.S. Army will change their officer evaluation reporting system to a new format to analyze and rate officer performances in a manner more in line with Army doctrine, moving away from the DA Form 67-9 and switching to the four DA 67-10 Forms.
+Since April 2014, the U.S. Army has changed their officer evaluation reporting system to a new format to analyze and rate officer performances in a manner more in line with Army doctrine, moving away from the DA 67-9 Forms and switching to the four new DA 67-10 Forms.

-Fillable DA 67 forms are available for download and digital filing below or can be accessed through the Army Publishing Directorate website.
+All versions of the previously-used and current fillable DA 67 Forms are available for download and digital filing below or can be accessed through the Army Publishing Directorate website.

 U.S. Army Officer Evaluation Reports